-This mode is used once the Quantum3 has been set up in program mode.
+This mode is used once the Zenith 140 has been set up in program mode.
 It is also the default mode that the unit reverts to when it resumes operation after a power failure.

-When the Quantum3 is switched on for the first time, it will display, in metres, the distance from the transducer face to the target.
+When the Zenith 140 is switched on for the first time, it will display, in metres, the distance from the transducer face to the target.
 All relays by default are switched off.

-After programming is complete, any relays that are set will operate when the level reaches the relevant setpoint, and, in the case of relays 1, 2, 3, 4, 5 and 6, the LED's will change colour (unless specifically switched off).
+After programming is complete, any relays that are set will operate when the level reaches the relevant setpoint, and the LED's will change colour (unless specifically switched off).